Summerland Fire Commission

 • Discontinuation of Galbestos and Decalin cladding materials in UK construction following the commission's identification of their role in rapid fire spread

-• Enhanced fire safety standards for public entertainment buildings in the Isle of Man
+• Enhanced fire safety standards for public entertainment buildings introduced in the Isle of Man

 Unfinished Business

-• The commission made 34 recommendations but these are not publicly documented in available records
+• No formal recommendation tracking system exists as the commission made 34 recommendations but these are not recorded in available documentation

 Influence & Connections